-Stop looking outside yourself for how to run your business.
+Stop looking outside yourself for how to run your business or career.

-I know it’s tempting, especially when you’re struggling or you’ve hit a ceiling with your success and other people seem like they have ‘it’–the elusive something that ensures success– all figured out.
-It may seem like they have special knowledge, help or opportunities that you just don’t have access to.
+I know it’s tempting, especially when you’re struggling or you’ve hit a ceiling with your success and other people seem like they have access to some information you don’t have.

 But, my dear, this entire line of thinking is just another way you sabotage your success.

-First of all, comparison is always an act of self-abuse.
+First of all, comparison is an act of self-abuse.

 Every time.
 So, comparing your success and journey to someone else’s is never supportive.